Crassula natans Thunb.

 Crassula natans var. natans, Crassula natans subsp. natans, Crassula levynsiae, Helophytum natans

-Crassula natans is an annual, aquatic succulent plant.
-It has decumbent, filiform branches up to 4 inches (10 cm) long branches or slender floating branches up to 14 inches (35 cm) long branches.
+Crassula natans is an annual aquatic succulent with decumbent, up to 4 inches (10 cm) long branches or slender floating up to 14 inches (35 cm) long branches.
 The branches are often multi-branched when growing in a marshy area.
-Leaves are oblanceolate to obovate, up to 0.3 inch (8 mm) long and in marsh plants, or for floating plants up to 0.6 inch (1.5 cm) long in floating plants.
+Leaves are oblanceolate to obovate, up to 0.3 inches (0.8 cm) long in marsh plants or up to 0.6 inches (1.5 cm) long in floating plants.
 Flowers are white-pink and appear between summer and fall.

 It is grown as an annual plant, so it has no USDA hardiness zone.